matthewwdavis/SACNAS_Workshop/README.md

 ### Questions about dendrograms

+14. Describe the relationships you observe in the dendrogram.

-1. Based on what organisms you know the Genes are from, do these relationships make sense to you?
+15. Based on what you discovered in BLAST about the organisms you know the genes are from, do these relationships make sense to you?
 Why or why not?

-2. Like in question 7, go back and re-run the analysis with several different kmer lengths.
+16. Like in question 10, go back and re-run the analysis with several different kmer lengths.
 What kmer sizes did you try?
 Is anything changing in the dendrogram?

-3. For the dendrogram, do you think a larger or smaller kmer size better?
+17. For the dendrogram, do you think a larger or smaller kmer size better?
 Is there a difference?
 If so, why do you think?

 **Bonus question:** Change the colors of the large clades in the